inductivekickback/cred/README.md

 $ python3 cred.py --sec_tag 1234 --psk_ident nrf-123456789012345 --psk CAFEBABE -o multi_cred.hex
 $ python3 cred.py --sec_tag 3456 -i multi_cred.hex --CA_cert_path ca_file.crt
 ```
-The Python program waits five seconds after programming the hex file to allow it to process the credentials and then write a result code to a fixed location in the nRF91's flash memory.
+The Python program waits seven seconds after programming the hex file to allow it to process the credentials and then write a result code to a fixed location in the nRF91's flash memory.
 This result code is then read to verify that hex file had time to complete its task.
-If the defaul delay is not long enough then a longer value can be specified via the **--fw_delay** argument.
+If the default delay is not long enough then a longer value can be specified via the **--fw_delay** argument.

 The prebuilt hex file can be modifed and compiled by moving this repo to the "ncs/nrf/samples/nrf9160" directory and building it as usual.
 ### Limitations